Prioritization & Planning

 MoSCoW Method

-Used to ID what matters most to stakeholders & customers by classifying features/tasks/stories into four priority buckets (Must have, Should have, Could have, Won’t have).
+The Moscow Method is a process to help identify what matters most to stakeholders AND to customers by classifying features/tasks/stories into four priority buckets:

 • Works best when: